Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 | 10 | 0.68 | 0.72 | 0.70 | 0.73 |
 | 15 | 0.68 | 0.72 | 0.70 | 0.72 |

+##### Other Observation
+Although I have done undersampling on the major classes to make each class has equal size, the precision and recall on each class is still related to the original class number.
+The more the number of that class originally had, the better the precision and recall it had.

 #### Testing Performance of Random Forest
 ##### With Test Size: 0.2
 | min_samples_leaf | Average Precision | Average Recall | Average F1-score | Accuracy |